torickjdavis/marketing-website/README.md

 These project requirements directly impact the grading rubric, so read them carefully:

-- [ ] Pick one of the three companies in the project description as your client
+- [x] Pick one of the three companies in the project description as your client (*Calm Mind*)

-- [ ] Pick which website you admire to mimic for layout, you will provide the URL at the bottom of the readme file
+- [x] Pick which website you admire to mimic for layout, you will provide the URL at the bottom of the readme file

 - [ ] You must have images and headings matching your clients content theme.
 Everything else can be filler text (lorem ipsum)